 - Comes with technologies like Plutonite Prizm lenses, High Definition Optics, an O-matter stress-resistant glass frame, and superb UV protection

-- Frame helps block out wind and glare
+- The frame helps block out wind and glare

 - Non-slip Unobtainium nose pads for enhanced grip